celestiaorg/docs/docs/developers/celestia-app-vesting.md

 Celestia consensus network on your machine!
 The key that was created to run the validator also lives in a temporary directory for the devnet.

-Now you are ready to test creating a vesting accout on our devnet before going to Mocha, a live testnet.
+Now you are ready to test creating a vesting account on our devnet before going to Mocha, a live testnet.

 ### Setting up vesting account on devnet